Jane Masséglia

-Jane Elizabeth Ann Masséglia is an ancient historian and Lecturer in Ancient History at the University of Leicester.
+Jane Elizabeth Ann Masséglia (née Anderson) is an ancient historian and classical archaeologist, currently Associate Professor of Ancient History at the University of Leicester.

 Biography

-Masséglia studied for a first degree in Literae humaniores at Oxford University before gaining a PGCE and teaching Latin, Greek, and Classical Civilisations.
-She gained her PhD from Lincoln College, Oxford.
+Masséglia studied for a first degree in Literae humaniores at Exeter College, Oxford before gaining a PGCE and teaching Latin, Greek, and Classical Civilisations.
+She gained her DPhil from Lincoln College, Oxford.
 She is the Senior Scientist for the European Research Council project 'LatinNow'.
 She was elected as a fellow of the Society of Antiquaries of London on 13 February 2020.